SteveJustin1963/tec-MINT/README.md

 # tec-MINT - Go on, punch yourself in the nuts with MINT, there are many good reasons!

+** MINT is a small forth like system for the TEC-1 and Southern Cross **

 # WARNING
 THIS IS A PROFOUND STEP FORWARD IN SOFTWARE DEVELOPMENT FOR THE TEC-1.